impstation/hosting-config-example/README.md

 If you're reading this on the config examples repo: hello, the upstream hosting docs are a bit shit right now so hopefully this helps. examples are king.

-This was written to keep the VPS organised and documented which is where you'll be reading this otherwise
+This was written to keep the VPS organised and documented which is where you'll be reading this otherwise.
+If so hi and check out `~/.bash_history` and `~/.local/share/fish/fish_history` if any steps are unclear and that might help

 ## Root directory
 `/root` is the home directory for the root directory.